mavit/deluge-trafficlimits/README.md

 ## See also:

-Plese see also the [_Toggle_ plugin](http://dev.deluge-torrent.org/wiki/Plugins/Toggle).
-You will need this to resume transfers once they have been paused.
+Please see also the [_Toggle_ plugin](http://dev.deluge-torrent.org/wiki/Plugins/Toggle).
+You will need this to resume transfers once they have been paused, unless you use the automatic scheduling..